This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Which foods can I include?

-- 1 ounce of bread, roll, pita, tortilla, or unsalted crackers
+- Bread, roll, pita, tortilla, or unsalted crackers.

-- ½ cup of ready-to-eat cereals with more than 5% DV of sodium
+- Ready-to-eat cereals with less than 5% DV of sodium (examples include shredded wheat and puffed rice)

 - Unsalted fresh, frozen, or canned vegetables